| |

-OneSignal Push Update – Apptekz Mobile Apps v5.x, when released, will support Firebase and OneSignal Push Notifications to enable better push notification delivery and performance for Native Apps.
+OneSignal Push Notification in Apptekz Mobile Apps v5.x now supports Firebase and OneSignal Push Notifications to enable better push notification delivery and performance for Native Apps.
 This update will replace our current Native Push Notification technology.

-This change will require republishing each app using the old Push Notification system as we migrate to our new Push v2 update that uses a separate configuration per app for both Firebase and OneSignal and we’ve updated individual Push capabilities for direct targeting.
+This core change to our platform requires republishing each app as soon as we implement our new Push v2 technology and integration.
+One of the key changes to the current workflow is that OneSignal requires a separate configuration per app for both Firebase and OneSignal and we’ve updated individual Push capabilities for direct targeting using “Segments” and “Tags” in OneSignal and we have also implemented support for Geo Targeting.

-In this article, we’ll show you how to configure and use your apps with the Push v2 feature.
+In this article, we’ll show you how to configure everything necessary to update your apps to use the Push v2 feature.

 How to configure Firebase / OneSignal Push Notifications